piddlingtuna/subcomp/README.md

 # subcomp

 This is a project submission system for [CSESoc](https://csesoc.unsw.edu.au/)'s Personal Project Competition.
-It was written and first used in 2020 will no longer be maintained by it's [original committer](https://github.com/piddlingtuna/subcomp/).
+It was written and first used in 2020 will no longer be maintained by its [original committer](https://github.com/piddlingtuna/subcomp/).

 ## Authentication